Slimebro1231/Physics/ExamPrep.md

 So the reason that Kinematics is so important is that it teaches you the idea of movement.
 This extends to **relative motion**, **vector components**, and most importantly, **reading graphs**.
-This unit also introduces reading graphs, which will be present in almost all the following units.
+This unit introduces reading graphs, which will be present in almost all the following units.
+However, in the following units you may be asked to create your own graphs.
 ```diff
 !
 A super important idea to remember is the true meaning of:
 **Velocity** - How fast something is moving in a particular direction